Non Hodgkin's Lymphoma

 Peripheral T-cell lymphoma is a lymphoma of the T-cells which are circulating within the lymphatic system after they have left the Thymus.
 The Thymus is the organ just behind the breast bone where T-cells normally develop and mature.
 That is how they get the name "T"-cells.
 B cells on the other hand develop and mature in the bone marrow.
 There are other types of T-cell lymphoma as well, such as cutaneous t-cell lymphoma which arises in the skin.

 Some subtypes of Peripheral T-cell Lymphoma are rare in Western countries but more common in the far east.
 This is due in part the the prevalence of the HTLV-1 (Human T-cell Lymphotropic Virus) which is considered a risk factor for developing lymphoma.
+It is more prevalent in Asian countries.

 Some studies show that the prognosis for peripheral t-cell lymphoma is less favourable than for similar aggressive b-cell lymphomas, yet other studies shown no difference in prognosis.
 As an aggressive lymphoma Peripheral T-cell lymphoma usually requires immediate and aggressive treatment.